Demand planning plays a major role in your ability to maximize profits and ensure order fulfillment goes smoothly (see order fulfillment meaning).

 Supply Chain Demand Planning

 Demand planning in the supply chain is vital as it helps avoid issues with backordered products or excess inventory.
 Forecasting correctly will help every business along the supply chain and ensure you don't damage relationships.
 Improper forecasting can send a ripple of demand along the chain that can cause massive issues with supply levels.
 The most important part of supply chain demand planning is sharing your forecasts with your suppliers, so you can work together to meet demand.

 Demand Planning Inventory Management

 Demand planning and inventory management go hand-in-hand in ensuring you can meet customer demand while keeping costs low.
 Demand planning gives insight into the correct amount of product to purchase to meet demand without purchasing an excessive amount of safety stock.
 It's important for your lead warehousing staff to be kept informed of demand plans, so they can properly control what products are ordered, where they're stored, and what staff are needed.
 Ensure these details are included in your warehouse manager job description, too.
-This will keep your profits high and overhead expenses low, and ensure the inventory manager salary you're paying is going to great use.
+This will keep your profits high, overhead expenses low, and ensure the inventory manager salary you're paying is going to great use.

 Demand Planning vs Supply Planning

 Demand planning and supply planning go hand-in-hand but are not the same thing.
 Demand planning is focused on forecasting customer demand for a given product.
 Supply planning is focused on managing inventory levels and ordering products to meet demand forecasts.
 Together, they create a cohesive inventory management process that allows you to limit the inventory to stock and maximize profits.